jcollard/unm-hip/README.md

 <pre>close :: (Eq (Pixel img), Num (Pixel img), Image img, BinaryPixel (Pixel img)) => [[Pixel img]] -> img -> img</pre>

-Given a 2D list consisting solely of pixels representing a structuring element, and a binary image, dilate returns the morphological closing of the image with the structuring element.
+Given a 2D list consisting solely of pixels representing a structuring element, and a binary image, <b>close</b> returns the morphological closing of the image with the structuring element.

 Note: There is a version <i>close'</i> that uses the default structuring element [[1,1],[1,1]].